8 Cool Wildlife Jobs That Let You Help Protect Endangered Animals

 - Developing programs that help prevent wildlife from impacting human activities

 As animal species struggle to adapt to the effects of climate change and the growing human population, there is a demand for wildlife biologists to explore new ways to help animals adapt.
 And that demand is leading to job opportunities.
-In fact, about 1,900 new job openings are expected to become available in this field every year from 2016 to 2026.5
+In fact, about 1,900 new job openings are expected to become available in this field every year from 2016 to 2026.
+That's according to the Occupational Outlook Handbook (OOH).

 To be a wildlife biologist, you need a degree in a subject such as zoology, wildlife biology, or a related subject like environmental science.
 A bachelor's degree is often a good starting point for entry-level wildlife jobs.
 But to do more complex research, you often need at least a master's degree.